 We are a community-run organization, welcoming you to delight in dance, movement, music and connection by joining us on scheduled Sundays from 10:15 am - 12:15 pm for two hours of DJ’ed music.

-We suggest a contribution of $10 per dance to cover costs and pay a stipend to the DJ.
-No one who wants to dance will be turned away for lack of resources.
+A contribution of $10 per dance pays for the DJ, the rental, and insurance.
+That said, no one who wants to dance will be turned away for lack of resources.

 We dance every 2nd and 4th Sunday unless weather or venue availability necessitates a change; please refer to our Calendar to confirm dates!